 In some ways Stellaris is a poor fit for recreating the Warhammer 40k galaxy.
 In Stellaris most factions begin the game at the dawn of their space age.
 While in the 41st millennium of Warhammer most factions are old, old empires that have already spread across the galaxy.

 Stellaris has quite a sophisticated diplomacy system but in the grimdark of the 41st millennium there is only war.
-In Stellaris factions can be peaceful traders and friendly xenophiles but in 41st millennium everyone is pretty much a fanatical purifier.
+In Stellaris, factions can be peaceful traders and friendly xenophiles but in the 41st millennium everyone is pretty much a fanatical purifier.

 Stellaris expects AI and machine intelligences to be part of the picture but Warhammer 40000 follows Dune in abhoring machine intelligences of any kind.
 In both Dune and Warhammer 40k machine intelligences are strictly banned following an historical and deadly machine revolt.
 Only one of the 41st millennium factions makes use of AI, the Tau.
 Incidentally, the Tau as the only passably xenophile faction really belongs in Stellaris.